Lexusr2020/NYC-Short-Term-Rental/README.md

 Data Analysis and Insights Generation:          **PLease refer to analyze_data file**

-Presenting your findings for Business Impact:   **Presenting your findings for Business Impact**
+Presenting your findings for Business Impact:   **Please refer to Short-Term rental PDF file**